Director / Filmmaker / Speaker

 "an experimental British drama... with a densely intensive visual verve."
 The Times

-Marcus is working as a Digital Producer for Theatre Royal Stratford East, where he is also an Associate Artist.
+Marcus is working as a Producer for Collusion, Harrogate Theatre, and as and a director for Bristol Old Vic Theatre School.
+He was an Associate Artists at Theatre Royal Stratford East from 2016 - 2018.
 Marcus was Artistic Director at the award-winning National Touring Theatre Company Pilot Theatre from 1993 to 2016.
 He has directed work across in the UK, throughout Europe, and in Argentina, including national touring productions of: Antigone, The Loneliness of the Long Distance Runner, Romeo and Juliet, Lord of the Flies, Beautiful Thing, Sing Yer Heart Out For The Lads, Looking for JJ, Road, The Fever Chart, Bloodtide, and Rumble Fish.

 "The 90 minutes of the single-act play gallop along towards the tragic finale.
 A young audience absolutely lapped it up."
 The Independent ****